-Still, this new life has some other appealing aspects, like not being a slave to other people's schedules.
-After all, without a business to run, you certainly won't have to be up before dawn every day, running to keep up with clients, suppliers, meetings - the typical day.
-So the thought of leaving all this behind can have some real appeal - no obligations, no schedules, no one expecting you to solve another problem every time you turn around.
+Still, this new life has some other appealing aspects, like not being a slave to other peoples' schedules.
+After all, without all the job demands, you certainly won't have to be up before dawn every day, running to keep up with clients, colleagues, meetings - the typical day.
+So the thought of leaving all this behind can have some real appeal - no obligations, no schedules, no one expecting you to happily handle all the new challenges that come along.
 The peacefulness seems so enticing, so freeing, so intoxicating.
 Finally, after all these years, you can get rid of the planning calendar and permanently silence the alarm clock.
 Life can be lived blissfully without the pressures of regular responsibilities, tasks, or deadlines.